Space-Efficient Interior Point Method, with applications to Linear Programming and Maximum Weight Bipartite Matching: Technical overview

+{\bf From dual to primal.} Though we can solve the dual in $\wt O(n)$ space, it only produces a solution to the minimum vertex cover and we need to transform it to a solution to maximum weight matching.

-Turning optimal dual solution to optimal primal solution for general LP requires at least solving a linear system, which takes $O(n^{\omega})$ time and $O(nm)$ space (Lee, Sidford and Wong~\cite{lsw15}), which is unknown to be implemented in the semi-streaming model even for bipartite matching LP.\footnote{In general, the inverse of a sparse matrix can be dense, which means the standard Gaussian elimination method for linear system solving does not apply in the semi-streaming model. } We bypass this issue by using the complementary slackness theorem to highlight $n$ tight dual constraints and therefore sparsify the original graph from $m$ edges to $n$ edges without losing the optimal matching.
-The isolation lemma is the key to implement this idea.
-To see why, we give a simple example here showing that the number of highlighted tight constraints can be as large as $m$ without using the isolation lemma.
+Turning an optimal dual solution to an optimal primal solution for general LP requires at least solving a linear system, which takes $O(n^{\omega})$ time and $O(mn)$ space (Lee, Sidford and Wong~\cite{lsw15}), which is unknown to be implemented in the semi-streaming model even for bipartite matching LP.\footnote{In general, the inverse of a sparse matrix can be dense, which means the standard Gaussian elimination method for linear system solving does not apply in the semi-streaming model. } We bypass this issue by using the complementary slackness theorem to highlight $n$ tight dual constraints and therefore sparsify the original graph from $m$ edges to $n$ edges without losing the optimal matching.
+However, this is only true if the solution to the primal LP is {\bf unique}.

+To give a better illustration, let us consider a simple example.
 Suppose the graph has a (maximum weight) perfect matching (see Figure~\ref{fig:bipartite_graph} for example).
 Then the following trivial solution is optimal to the dual LP: choosing all vertices in $V_L$.
 Let us show what happens when applying the complementary slackness theorem.
-The complementary slackness theorem says that when $y$ is a feasible primal solution and $x$ is a feasible dual solution, then $y$ is optimal to the primal and $x$ is optimal to the dual \textbf{if and only if}
+The complementary slackness theorem says that when $y$ is a feasible primal solution and $x$ is a feasible dual solution, then $y$ is optimal to the primal and $x$ is optimal to the dual {\bf if and only if}